nandhuz-coder/Web-Based-Library-Management-System/README.md

 - Find users by firstname, lastname, email and username
 - Delete user acount
 - Restrict individual user if violate any terms and conditions
-- Send notification to all/individual/filtered user (not ready yet, will be added as soon as I learn socket.io)
 - Browse books showcase
 - Update admin profile and password
 - Add new admin